-We have audited the financial statements of Ipswich Borough Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
-The Council's financial statements comprise the:
+We have audited the financial statements of Ipswich Borough Council for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+The financial statements comprise the:

-- Authority and Group Movement in Reserves Statement; - Authority and Group Comprehensive Income and Expenditure Statement; - Authority and Group Balance Sheet; - Authority and Group Cash Flow Statement; - Related notes 1 to 34 and notes G1 to G8 to the Group Accounts - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes H1 to H7; and - Collection Fund and the related notes C1 to C5.
+- Council and Group Movement in Reserves Statement; - Council and Group Comprehensive Income and Expenditure Statement; - Council and Group Balance Sheet; - Council and Group Cash Flow Statement; - Related notes 1 to 34 and notes G1 to G8 to the Group Accounts - Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and the related notes H1 to H7; and - Collection Fund and the related notes C1 to C4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.